Lopinavir/ ritonavir capsules

 Brand Name: Kaletra

 Managing HIV infection in combination with other medicines.
-Lopinavir/ritonavir capsules is not a cure for HIV infection or AIDS.
+Lopinavir/ritonavir capsules are not a cure for HIV infection or AIDS.

 Do NOT use lopinavir/ ritonavir capsules if: